FireflyMigration/firefly-doc/10-Developer-Guide/26-Dynamic-SQL-Entity/01-index.md

+﻿keywords: DynamicSql, DynamicSqlEntity, Stored Procedure, DirectSQL

-﻿1.
-The best way to access the data from the database is using the entities classes.
+1. The best way to access the data from the database is using the entities classes.
 However, sometimes, we need to write our own SQL, especially if we need to execute a stored procedure or use special SQL functions like Count, Sum etc.

 ```csdiff
  public class DemoCustomSQL : UIControllerBase